ShayTSC/monorepo-playground/README.md

 ## SPECIAL THANKS

 This repo inspired by a brilliant Blockchain Project Ethers.js.
-In fact, the entire admin folder is a simple copy of Enther's project.
+In fact, the entire admin folder is a simple copy of Ether's project's admin folder.
 I'll look into the detail and find ways to implement a simplified version of mine.
 But still, dope project, huge **PP**.